Loading...

 In a nutshell

-See the largest collection of working historic computers in the world and discover the history of computing at this interactive museum in Milton Keynes.
+Get hands on with the largest collection of working historic computers in the world at the interactive National Museum of Computing in Buckinghamshire.

 Address

-Block H, Bletchley Park, Milton Keynes, MK3 6EB
+Block H, Bletchley Park, Milton Keynes, Buckinghamshire, MK3 6EB

 Contact details